 Restrictions: Public email addresses, receiving only

 Tempinbox is yet another public email that you can use within seconds.
-Again, you can only receive emails with it and there no sending of email with it.
+Again, you can only receive emails with it, and there is no sending of emails with it.

 11) INBOX.LV (NOT ANY MORE!?)